Daniel Finkelstein: Other roles

+He is also a Director of Chelsea FC Holdings Limited and director, Chelsea Football Club Limited; he has been a fan of the team since childhood.

 Honours and awards

 Finkelstein was awarded the OBE in the 1997 honours list.

 In 2011, he was awarded the "PSA 2011 Journalist of the Year Award".

 It was announced at the beginning of August 2013 that Finkelstein was to be made a life peer.
 He was created Baron Finkelstein of Pinner in the London Borough of Harrow on 11 September 2013.

 Finkelstein was given an honorary Doctor of Science degree by City University London in 2011.